bnclabs/gson/README.md

     encoded with tag-4.
   * `BigFloat` type supplied by cbor package, encoded with tag-5.
-  * `CborBytes` type supplied by cbor package, encoded with tag-24.
+  * `CborTagBytes` type supplied by cbor package, encoded with tag-24.
   * `regexp.Regexp` encoded with tag-35.
   * `CborTagPrefix` type supplied by cbor package, encoded